rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     service keystone stop
     systenctl disable apache2.service

-Apache uses wsgi, however nginx has no direct wsgi support, instead there are several projects that bring wsgi functionality to nginx.
+Apache uses wsgi, however nginx has no direct wsgi support.
+Instead there are several projects that bring wsgi functionality to nginx.
 We will use the uwsgi packages provided by Ubuntu.
 Install the nginx server and other required packages:

     apt-get install -y nginx libgd-tools nginx-doc python-django-uwsgi uwsgi uwsgi-core uwsgi-emperor uwsgi-plugin-python